Name of Austria: Derivations from

+Derivations from Slavic

+The Arabic name for Austria is an-Nimsā (النمسا).
+The Arabic appellation of Austria was first used during the Crusades and was borrowed from the Slavic name for "Germans", němьci whence Russian немцы (nemcy), Polish Niemcy, Croatian/Bosnian Njemačka, Serbian Немачка/Nemačka, Slovene Nemčija, Czech Německo, Slovak Nemecko, etc.

+In Persian, Austria was called an-Namsā (النمسا) (the same name as Arabic) and when the Turks later settled in Anatolia during the Ottoman Empire era, they borrowed the Arabic name of Austria as well, calling the country Nemçe.
+Currently, Persian uses the name Otrish (اتریش), derived from the French pronunciation.

+In Romanian, a Romance language, the word neamț (pl. nemți) still exists as a Slavic borrowing, used as a colloquial name for Germans, alongside neologism german (pl. germani).
+However, historically, nemți was also used for Austrians in chronicles, while Austria was called Țara Nemțească (literally "the Austrian [now German] country").
+Nowadays, the Romanian name of the country is Austria, while Austrians are called austrieci (sg. austriac).

+,

 The Czech and Slovak languages have a peculiar name for Austria.
 Czech Rakousko and Slovak Rakúsko neither derived from German Österreich nor from Latin Austria.
 The Czech name of Rakousko, previously also Rakúsy and later Rakousy, which is still used for the states of Upper and Lower Austria (Horní, Dolní Rakousy), originates in the name of the Austrian castle and town of Raabs an der Thaya near the Czech-Austrian border, formerly also known as Ratgoz or Ratgos.
 It is worth noting that in his Geography the ancient writer Ptolemy mentions two tribes (of unknown ethnic affiliation) named Racatae and Racatriae which inhabit the areas around the Danube River "up to his bend", roughly corresponding to the region north of Vienna and southwestern Slovakia.

 Another possible explanation of Czech Rakousko and Slovak Rakúsko: The predecessor of Austria and Slovenia was Slovene principality Carantania.
 The central part of Carantania (the territory of present-day southern Austria and north-eastern Slovenia) is named in Slovenian Koroška (or in the old version Korotan), in Slovak Korutánsko, in German Kärnten and in English Carinthia.
 The Old High German name of Austria (Ostarrîchi) appeared in written document more than three hundred years later than the name Carantania, while the shorter Latin name Austria was first mentioned only in 12th century.
 Therefore is it reasonably to assume that the present-day Czech and Slovak name for Austria (Rakousko, Rakúsko) developed from the original Slavic name for Carantania since in early middle ages and also later the ancestor of the present-day Slovaks and Slovenes were not divided by the wedge of Germanic or Germanized population.